SalmanKhan18/sitecore-dev-vbox/README.md

 # Setup

 _IMPORTANT!_
-* Download the Important.7z file from [here](https://drive.google.com/file/d/182VECezWAe8aAqMIyMDHlDV-Z4O4MqLh/view?usp=drivesdk).
+* Download the Important.7z file from [here](https://drive.google.com/file/d/1WA4CkkMT7pFH4PwZH6U66OQTJMgsgIdO/view?usp=sharing).
-* Sitecore License (license.xml) not added.
+* You should be having Sitecore License (license.xml).

 ```
 git clone https://github.com/SalmanKhan18/sitecore-dev-vbox.git
-Unzip the Important.7z file and move the Important folder into /sitecore-dev-vbox.
+Unzip the SitecoreInstallationFiles.7z file and move the SitecoreInstallationFiles folder into /sitecore-dev-vbox.
-Copy & Paste your Sitecore License (license.xml) file into the Important folder.
+Copy & Paste your Sitecore License (license.xml) file into the SitecoreInstallationFiles/sc9_install folder.
 cd sitecore-dev-vbox
 vagrant up
 ```

 _NOTE_<br>
 The SQL Server password for *sa* login will be Qwerty@12345. <br>
 Please change it as per the needs.

 # Testing
 After the installation of Sitecore gets completed, goto _C:\Windows\System32\drivers\etc_ from your Host Machine and add _*192.168.33.10 sc902.local*_ at the end of the file.